 - Watch the 1999 version + all OVAs and then pick up the 2011 version.

-Honestly, the 2011 Hunter x Hunter version by Madhouse is my way to go.
-It’s longer (148 episodes), sticks closer to the manga, and has a really neat animation.
-It’s more than enough to watch it alone and you don’t need to watch any OVAs or movies if you don’t want to.
-You get the whole package with no complications!
+To be honest, I like Madhouse’s 2011 Hunter x Hunter version.
+It’s lengthier (148 episodes), more faithful to the manga, and animated beautifully.
+It’s sufficient to watch it on its own, and you don’t have to see any OVAs or movies if you don’t want to.
+You get the entire package with no hassles!

-It’s important to know that the 2011 HxH includes 3 more Arcs compared to the 1999 HxH TV series: Greed Island Arc, Chimera Ant Arc, and also Election Arc.
+In comparison to the 1999 HxH TV series, the 2011 HxH has three more Arcs: Greed Island Arc, Chimera Ant Arc, and Election Arc.

 The 1999 HxH anime TV series ends in the middle of the Yorknew City Arc and you need to watch the first 8-episode OVA to finish this Arc.

-If you prefer the 1999 version for some reason, finish first the HxH (1999) anime TV show, then watch the first OVA (HxH: Spider) and after that, you can just start watching the 2011 version from episode 59.
-That’s where the Greed Island Arc starts.
+If you prefer the 1999 version for some reason, watch the HxH (1999) anime TV series first, then the first OVA (HxH: Spider), and then start watching the 2011 version from episode 59 onwards.
+That is the start of the Greed Island Arc.